LimJongyoon/limjongyoon.github.io/README.md

     </div>

     <div class="hobby-item">
-    <p><strong>Fitness:</strong> Weight training not only shapes my body but also serves as a form of meditation for me.
-The essence of meditation is clearing your mind, and while I'm lifting weights, I can empty my thoughts.
-It's a part of my journey to becoming a better person.</p>
+    <p class="explain"><strong>Fitness:</strong> Weight training not only helps sculpt my body but also serves as a form of meditation for me.
+The act of focusing entirely on my physical movements creates a sense of calm, allowing me to clear my mind and center myself.
+Much like traditional meditation, the essence lies in emptying the mind, and during weight training, I find that I can achieve that state of mental clarity.
+For me, it’s a vital part of relieving stress and regaining balance.
+It’s also an essential component of my ongoing journey toward becoming a better version of myself.</p><a href="javascript:void(0);" onclick="toggleExplainText(this)" class="more-btn">More</a>
         <div class="hobby-images">
             <img src="../images/fitness1.jpg" alt="Fitness 1" class="hobby-image">
             <img src="../images/fitness2.jpg" alt="Fitness 2" class="hobby-image">